Imageomics/HDR-SMood-Challenge/pages/data.md

 # Beetles as Sentinel Taxa: Data

-This challenge uses data collected by the National Ecological Observatory Network (NEON) for the "Ground beetles sampled from pitfall traps" data product ([DP1.10022.001](https://data.neonscience.org/data-products/DP1.10022.001)).
-All data are licensed under <<NEON license info>>; see <<NEON citation for data product>> for full citations.
+This challenge uses images and metadata associated with carabid beetle specimens collected by the [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) for the "Ground beetles sampled from pitfall traps" data product (DP1.10022.001, [RELEASE-2025](https://doi.org/10.48443/cd21-q875)) to predict drought conditions at the location and time of sampling.

+For this challenge, drought was characterized for each beetle sampling event using values of the Standardized Precipitation Evapotranspiration Index (SPEI) retrieved from the [GRIDMET Drought image collection](https://developers.google.com/earth-engine/datasets/catalog/GRIDMET_DROUGHT#description) (see [Abatzoglou (2011)](https://doi.org/10.1002/joc.3413).

+All data are licensed under <<get NEON preferred license infromation from Christine>>.

 ## Instructions to Download Training Data